nyx-space/docs/docs/anise/reference/api/python/time.md

 >         /
 >     )

-The standard ISO format of this epoch (six digits of subseconds), refer to <https://docs.rs/hifitime/latest/hifitime/efmt/format/struct.Format.html> for format options
+The standard ISO format of this epoch (six digits of subseconds) in the _current_ time scale, refer to <https://docs.rs/hifitime/latest/hifitime/efmt/format/struct.Format.html> for format options.

 ##### Method `to_jde_et`